How Does Debt Work During Divorce?

 A pre- or postnuptial agreement can change everything when it comes to marital debt.
 If a couple signs a prenuptial that separates the finances of the two spouses, any business debt, for example, is not privy to division under California community property law.

 Our Experienced San Jose Divorce Attorneys Can Help You Get Started Today

 Just because a certain debt is considered marital property does not mean that each spouse must pay half.
-Debt and division of property need to be handled by an experienced San Jose property division attorney, and here at Foster Hsu, LLP, we can help you get started today by calling 408-841-7200 for a free consultation.
+Debt and division of property need to be handled by an experienced San Jose property division attorney, and here at Foster Hsu, LLP, we can help you get started today by calling 408-841-7200 for a consultation.